 From day one the student learns and practices close quarter battle (CQB) tactics utilizing sticks as first weapons learning various exercises, control and disarmament techniques.
 The student then moves through multiple levels of various sized edged weapons, where their use and also their defenses are discussed and practiced working both with a weapon and with "Empty Hands."
 Maestro Perez, a retired police officer in Chicago has included aspects of police tactics as well as drawing from some of the more simple and effective Hapkido techniques.
 The end result is a very realistic system that readies the student through simple but effective defensive methods for real world attack scenarios.

-Copyright © 2016.
-Phoenix Dragon Martial Arts - Port Angeles.
+Copyright © 2018.
+Phoenix Dragon Martial Arts & Fitness - Port Angeles, Washington.
 All rights reserved.